roytang/blog/content/notes/2016/12/805806576032325632/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/805806576032325632/
+title: ''
 ---

-RT [@nerdette](https://twitter.com/nerdette/): When do we decide that fake news poses the equivalent potential for harm as yelling FIRE in a crowded theater?
+When do we decide that fake news poses the equivalent potential for harm as yelling FIRE in a crowded theater?